10 The Jews therefore said to him who was cured, “It is the Sabbath; it is not lawful for you to carry your bed.”

 The “lawful” here is rabbinic law, not God’s law.
 Rabbinic law prohibited people from carrying any object on the Sabbath and issued 39 regulations for the Sabbath not found in the Old Testament.
 The lame man violated the rabbinic interpretation of it.
 One of the laws in the Mishnah did not allow a person to carry his bed on the Sabbath.

 The incident of healing on the Sabbath is the key to this section of John.
 It initiated open hostility toward Jesus by Jewish leaders that continued throughout the life of Jesus.
 The conflict about the Sabbath set the stage for the conflict and Jesus’ discourse that followed.

 People are often more concerned about rules for life than true biblical priorities.
 This philosophy of life attempts to change people from the outside rather than regeneration and development from the inside.
 This always ends in manipulation of people.

 The original purpose of the Sabbath was to remind us of God’s grace.
-God did not rest on the seventh day, He rested in His complete or finished work.
+God did not rest on the seventh day but rather rested in His complete or finished work.
 He provided everything necessary for creation; this is grace.

 Many Christians today are still burdened with legalism.
-Their view of Christianity is a system of works that placate God.
-They have little understanding of the principle of grace whereby God does the doing, whereby His provides what we need.
+Their view of Christianity is a system of works that placates God.
+They have little understanding of the principle of grace whereby God does the doing, whereby He provides what we need.
 God does not operate by our merit but by the merit of Jesus.